 If an ETF's or an underlying fund's holdings, as applicable, of a Digital Asset are lost, stolen or destroyed under circumstances rendering a party liable to an ETF or an underlying fund, as applicable, the responsible party may not have the financial resources sufficient to satisfy such ETF's claim.
 For example, as to a particular event of loss, the only source of recovery for an ETF or an underlying fund, as applicable, may be limited to the relevant custodian or, to the extent identifiable, other responsible third parties (for example, a thief or terrorist), any of which may not have the financial resources (including liability insurance coverage) to satisfy a valid claim of an ETF or an underlying fund, as applicable.
-Similarly, as noted below, Cidel Custodian and the Sub-Custodians or the underlying funds' custodians and sub-custodians, as applicable, have limited liability to the ETF or the underlying fund, as applicable, which will adversely affect the ability of an ETF or an underlying fund, as applicable, the ability of an ETF or an underlying fund, as applicable, when they are at fault.
+Similarly, as noted below, Cidel Custodian and the Sub-Custodians or the underlying funds' custodians and sub-custodians, as applicable, have limited liability to the ETF or the underlying fund, as applicable, which will adversely affect the ability of an ETF or an underlying fund, as applicable, to seek recovery from them, even when they are at fault.